 Our apple trees are grown in healthy living soils, in which their roots make contact with mycorhizzal fungi and beneficial bacteria.
 This is a great way to start an organic orchard.

 We offer a wide variety of cultivars on strong rootstocks.
 Our trees are grafted onto bud 118 and antonovka rootstocks.
 These are both extremely hardy, tough, well rooting, and long lived.
 They are not dwarfs (which would be the opposite, weak root system and short lived).
 If you want a dwarf tree, then I highly recommend pruning a tree on strong roots.
-Weak dwarf root systems are more susceptible to disease and often fall over without support.
+Weak dwarf root systems are more susceptible to disease, have shorter life spans, and often fall over without support.

 NORTHERN SPY: An all around great apple, good for fresh eating, cider, and cooking.
 Vigorous grower, ripens late season, large fruits

 LIBERTY: Disease resistant, very good flavor, best for fresh eating.
 Late season ripener.

 JONAGOLD: Delicious sweet dessert apple. mid-late season ripening